stefanofa/awesome/TOPICS.md

 ## continuous-integration

 *   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
-Self-host, or use our SaaS at https://app.flagsmith.com.
+Self-host or use our hosted version at https://app.flagsmith.com.

 *   [localstack/localstack](https://github.com/localstack/localstack) - 💻 A fully functional local AWS cloud stack.
 Develop and test your cloud & Serverless apps offline

 ## feature-flag

 *   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
-Self-host, or use our SaaS at https://app.flagsmith.com.
+Self-host or use our hosted version at https://app.flagsmith.com.

 ## feature-flaggers

 *   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
-Self-host, or use our SaaS at https://app.flagsmith.com.
+Self-host or use our hosted version at https://app.flagsmith.com.

 ## feature-flagging

 *   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
-Self-host, or use our SaaS at https://app.flagsmith.com.
+Self-host or use our hosted version at https://app.flagsmith.com.

 *   [growthbook/growthbook](https://github.com/growthbook/growthbook) - Open Source Feature Flagging and A/B Testing Platform

 ## feature-management

 *   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
-Self-host, or use our SaaS at https://app.flagsmith.com.
+Self-host or use our hosted version at https://app.flagsmith.com.

 ## feature-toggles

 *   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
-Self-host, or use our SaaS at https://app.flagsmith.com.
+Self-host or use our hosted version at https://app.flagsmith.com.

 *   [Unleash/unleash](https://github.com/Unleash/unleash) - Open-source feature management platform